TurtleEngr/gitproj/doc/user-doc/git-proj.md

 - **-a**

     Automated mode.
-Use this in batch (non-interactve) scripts.
+Use this in batch (non-interactive) scripts.
 See the
     \-y|-n options.

 - **-y|-n**